erlydtl/erlydtl/README.markdown

   and returns a binary with the file contents.
 Defaults to `{file, read_file}`.
 Useful for reading templates from a network resource.

-* `compiler_options` - Proplist with extra options passed directly to `compiler:forms/2`.
-This option can be supplied multiple times.
-Note that the most common options can be given directly with the list of options to the erlydtl compiler (see options affecting the Erlang compiler, below).

 * `force_recompile` - Recompile the module even if the source's checksum has not changed.
 Useful for debugging.